-This command sets the SNMP engineID to uniquely identify the SNMPv3 node.
-By default, the engineID is generated using information from the system backplane.
+This command sets the SNMP engine ID to uniquely identify the SNMPv3 node.
+By default, the engine ID is generated using information from the system backplane.

-If SNMP engine ID is changed in the config>system>snmp>engineID context, the current configuration must be saved and a reboot must be executed.
-If not, the previously configured SNMP communities and logger trap-target notify communities are not valid for the new engine ID.
+If the SNMP engine ID is changed using the config>system>snmp>engineID engine-id command, the current configuration must be saved and a reboot must be executed.
+If not, the previously configured SNMP communities and logger trap-target notify communities will not be valid for the new engine ID.

-In conformance with IETF standard RFC 2274, User-based Security Model (USM) for version 3 of the Simple Network Management Protocol (SNMPv3), hashing algorithms which generate SNMPv3 MD5 or SHA security digest keys use the engineID.
-Changing the SNMP engineID invalidates all SNMPv3 MD5 and SHA security digest keys and may render the node unmanageable.
+In conformance with IETF standard RFC 2274, User-based Security Model (USM) for version 3 of the Simple Network Management Protocol (SNMPv3), hashing algorithms that generate SNMPv3 MD5 or SHA security digest keys use the engineID.
+Changing the SNMP engineID invalidates all SNMPv3 MD5 and SHA security digest keys and may render the node unmanageable • When SNMPv3 is configured on the 7210 SAS-Sx/S 1/10GE (standalone-VC mode), use the config>system>snmp>engineID command to explicitly configure the SNMP engine ID.
+Failure to do so causes the SNMPv3 to stop working after a CPM switchover.